scuzzydude/asimov/asimov.md

 How this is managed both globally and on a per-Scoot basis is prime topic for debate.
 This is people's wealth, and there is an expectation of privacy for both security and competitive reasons.
 There is also the traditional personal feeling that one's money is one's own business.
 Scoot wealth is not assets, but a person's commitment of responsibility, but the same privacy requirements will apply.

-On the other hand, the system derives its value from the responsibility of individuals.
+The system derives its value from the responsibility of individuals.
 Some people are more responsible than others.
 Who holds a scoot can confer a higher value.
 When a genius artist commits to another artist's Scoot, it would add value correlated to the value of the genius doing the committing.
 The relationship between scoot and pledges is the responsibility tree.

 PPH would lend itself to always using a new address for each transaction in the responsibility domain.
 This would be the strictest and most limited usage of the responsibility domain.
 This gives The Foundation an unfair advantage in evaluating genius, as it has access to the full responsibility tree with coherent human identities.
 Privileged employees of The Foundation would always have full visibility to what individuals were committing to.
 This is unavoidable.
 To valuate responsibility, you must have accountability.